backlogs/www/_posts/en/1994-01-01-helping-out.markdown

 ## Hard-core Ruby, Rails or Redmine developer

 Backlogs builds on the awesome Redmine project tracker, which in turn is built on the equally awesome rails.
-We can always use a hane building new features, or cleaning up old ones.
+We can always use a hand building new features, or cleaning up old ones.
 If you can write code, but have no Ruby experience: picking up Redmine, Rails and Ruby should be a matter of weeks at most, and once you do, you'll probably never